1095661190/docker-storm-1/README.md

 	-c storm.zookeeper.servers="[\"zk1\",\"zk2\",\"zk3\"]"

-So here is the Storm-native way:
+So to be clear, here is a direct comparison between both (equivalent) variants.
+First, here is the Storm-native way:

 	docker run \
 	    baqend/storm nimbus \